LithosNetwork/guides/guides/Chest shop creation.md

 # How to create a chest shop to sell items?
+Make sure you are a Settler!
+If you are a Traveler, you need to rank up first.
+Use /rankup.
 1. First, you have to (partially) own a company.
 To create a company, use `/create company`, and click the link.
 Read through the contract and attach a fictional signature on the page.
 2. Place down a chest or barrel and put the item you want to sell into that container.
 3. Place a sign around it (above, attached to, next to, or below the container), with this on the sign: